Quality Manual

 • How changes have been communicated to students

-• Feedback from students (facilitated by the Students' Union)
+• Feedback from students

 • Consideration of how exceptional regulations have been applied

-Responsibilities
+2.3 Responsibilities

-Includes: Schools; Education Excellence team; Planning, performance and Strategic Change; Students' Union; Quality and Standards Committee
+Includes: Schools; Education Excellence team; Planning, Performance and Strategic Change; Students' Union; Quality and Standards Committee

 Schools

 Schools are required to complete a monitoring return for each programme run in the year reported on (monitoring reflects on the previous cycle of activity).
-The UK head of School has responsibility for Quality Assurance (QA) activity (which can be delegated by way of a Statement of Responsibilities) and should ensure coverage of programmes, on all campuses, in returns.
+The UK head of School has responsibility for Quality Assurance (QA) activity (which can be delegated by way of a Statement of Responsibilities) and must ensure coverage of programmes, on all campuses, in returns.

 If you have any problems or queries relating to this page, please email: monitoring@nottingham.ac.uk Email